-The problems caused by Prohibition in Missouri grew and grew.
+The problems caused by Prohibition in Missouri grew.
 People decided that the promises of Prohibition were false.

 Prohibition didn’t increase prosperity.
 It destroyed it.
 It didn’t improve health.
 But it endangered it.
 The law didn’t lower crime.
 It created it.
 It didn’t reduce violence.
 But it increased it.
 And it didn’t protect young people.
 It endangered them.

 Repeal occurred in 1933.
-Yet temperance sentiment still exists in Missouri.
+Yet temperance sentiment still exists.
 It’s expressed in many restrictive laws.

 Perhaps residents of today will finish the job by ending all vestiges of Prohibition.

-At this point, you know much more about Prohibition than most people.
+- At this point, you know much more about Prohibition in MO than most people.
 So kudos!